 Spirituality and religion are related but not the same.
 One can be very spiritual without also being part of an established group following a religious doctrine.
 However most find that support of others within a group of similar beliefs can be supportive.
 Spiritual care does not follow any one religion and supports the religious beliefs of the person.
 Often through self exploration, one discovers a deeper connection to the religious practices as they know them.

-A spiritual care provider listens, allows space for deeper wisdom, time for grounding and centering into deeper exploration of one’s own spiritual connection to self, other and the divine.
+A spiritual care provider listens, allows space for deeper wisdom, time for grounding and centering into deeper exploration of one’s own spiritual connection to self, other and the Divine.
 The partnership is one between client and the Divine which is facilitated by the spiritual care provider.
 A spiritual care provider can offer resources, tools, and support through just listening and allowing a safe space to rest back into.
 Spiritual care can be beneficial in times of great growth as well as difficulties.
 At its core, it is a reminder that not only body and mind need care, but at the heart of it all, care for the Spirit within as well.